Special Educational Needs

 Social, Emotional and Mental Health

 How do we know if the support and interventions have an impact?

 This is part of the ‘Review ‘ process.
 Children who are on the School SEN register will have a provision map.
 This is reviewed by the class teacher on a termly basis and the impact will be monitored.
 The SENCo will also be collecting information and monitoring the progress and data of children who are completing interventions.
-Class teachers also have termly pupil progress meetings with Senior teachers.
+Class teachers also have termly pupil progress meetings with Leadership Team.

 This process enables us to evaluate the impact of interventions and so informing us of how best to use our resources.

 How will my child be supported when they join the school, change class or move to a new setting or move to the next phase of schooling?

 We are very aware of how difficult transitions can be for some children so we endeavour to carefully support children through this process.
 We are a welcoming, caring and nurturing school.
 New children will be shown around so that they can get their bearings.
 They will be paired up with a buddy who will look after them and adults will also ‘check in’ with any new pupil to check that they are okay.

 At the end of a school year lots of transition work is completed.
 This will involve visits to meet the new teacher and see the new classroom and a full transition day.
 This enables the children to become more familiar with the new adults and surroundings.

 Some children will be given a transition booklet to take home.
 This will include information and photographs so that they can go over and familiarise themselves further with the forthcoming changes.